By the middle of my first year of law school, I considered writing a book about the absurdities of legal logic.

 Since the BIA is not an immigrant-friendly court, many immigrants lose again at this level.
 Some move forward to a higher court, the U.S. Court of Appeals.

-On the other hand, at this level of appeals, there is no guarantee that an immigrant will be allowed to remain in the United States, even while the appeal is ongoing.
+On the other hand, at this level of appeal, there is no guarantee that an immigrant will be allowed to remain in the United States, even while the appeal is ongoing.

 In most federal circuit courts, the immigrant is allowed to file a motion to stay removal – which means “to stop deportation” – but up until a favorable decision on the motion is made by a judge, the individual can still be deported.